5940 SOQUEL AVENUE

 The Project is committed to planting trees and other drought-tolerant landscape.

-The facility will be served by the City of Santa Cruz Water Department.
+The specialty medical office building will be served by the City of Santa Cruz Water Department.